owulveryck/blog/content/post/software1.5.md

 To build a software until now, a compiler is used.
 Its goal is to turn a "human readable sequence of characters", called code, into the sequence of bytes.

-This sequence of bytes is evaluated and executed by a machine at runtime.
-Depending of the input, the execution produces (hopefully) the expected output.
+This sequence of bytes is evaluated and executed by a machine at run time.
+Depending on the input, the execution produces (hopefully) the expected output.

 The art of programming, is, in essence, the faculty for a human to describe the solution of a problem and to express it in a computer language.